Note: I get commissions for purchases made through links in this post.

 If you’re in a hurry and just want to check the pricing and availability of the Seagull S6 LH acoustic at Amazon, you can click (tap) the link below.

 One of the most distinctive features of the S6 is the tapered head.
 This is supposed to be better for the string tension.
 I trust that it is, though I don’t have any data to support this claim.
-Personally, I do like the slender look.
+Personally, I do really like the slender look.
 There’s something just cool looking about it.
 Don’t you agree?

 There just isn’t much else to say about this wonderful guitar.
 All the other reviews I could find about this model are extremely positive.